New Yorker Hotel: Opening and early years

 A pre-opening ceremony for the New Yorker was hosted on December 28, 1929, and the Manufacturers Trust bank branch at the hotel's base opened the next day.
 The hotel officially opened on January 2, 1930.
 Eight hundred guests made reservations on the first day, many of whom took home souvenirs, prompting Hitz to predict that "the total loss will exceed everything in the past history of hotel openings".
 Upon the hotel's completion, it employed 17 manicurists, 43 barbers, and numerous multilingual waiters.
 Nightly room rates ranged from $3.30 for a single-bedroom unit to $30 for a suite with a terrace.
-The barber shop was one of the largest in the world, with 42 chairs and 20 manicurists.
 The New Yorker also employed 92 "telephone girls", as well as 95 switchboard operators and 150 laundry staff, who washed 450,000 pieces of linen per day.

 Hitz operation

 The hotel had been completed at the beginning of the Great Depression, so it was initially largely empty.
-The New York Observer said that, according to one urban legend, the hotel's management attracted business by turning on all the lights, announcing that the hotel was fully booked, and directing would-be guests to the Hotel Pennsylvania.
-In its first year of operation, the New Yorker Hotel recorded a profit of $1.293 million.
+The New York Observer said that, according to one urban legend, the hotel's management attracted business by turning on all the lights, announcing that the hotel was fully booked, and directing would-be guests to the Pennsylvania.
+In its first year of operation, the New Yorker recorded a profit of $1.293 million.
 Hitz added 12 suites of "sample rooms" in early 1931, where products and furnishings were exhibited.
 Hitz then decided to create the National Hotel Management Company, a national hotel chain managed by the New Yorker Hotel's staff.
 He acquired the Book Cadillac Hotel in Detroit as the first hotel in the chain in January 1932.

 Hitz renewed his original five-year lease for 30 more years in 1933, and Frank L. Andrews was hired the next year as the hotel's general manager.
 When Andrews was promoted to a vice president of the National Hotel Management Company in 1936, George V. Riley became the hotel's resident manager, overseeing day-to-day operations.
 The Equitable Life Assurance Society gave the New Yorker Hotel a loan of $6.5 million in 1938, and Leo A. Molony of the Hotel Pennsylvania was hired as the New Yorker's resident manager the same year.
 Hitz continued to acquire hotels for his chain, which contained seven hotels when it was disbanded upon his death in January 1940.